nexmonster/picsi/README.md

 ## Features

-- Superfast installs with pre-compiled binaries
+- [x] Superfast installs with pre-compiled binaries
-- Fallback to compiling from source when binaries are not available
+- [x] Compiles from source when binaries are not available
-- Easy Start/Stop CSI collection with `picsi up` or `picsi down`
+- [x] Easy Start/Stop CSI collection with `picsi up` or `picsi down`
-- Restore original firmware and connect to WiFi after `picsi down`
+- [x] Restore original firmware and connect to WiFi after `picsi down`
-- Save CSI to .pcap files
+- [ ] Save CSI to .pcap files
-- Forward CSI packets to other devices for faster collection
+- [ ] Forward CSI packets to other devices for faster collection
-- Manage your CSI collection configuration with Profiles
+- [ ] Manage your CSI collection configuration with Profiles

 ## Install